 When is enrollment open?

-Currently all subcategories in Eligibility Groups 1 and 2 (chronically homeless and those involved in the justice system) are open and will remain open until further notice.
-Eligibility Group 3 (other individuals with mental health or substance use disorders) is not open for new applicants.
-UDOH will monitor enrollment and expenditures in Groups 1 and 2 and determine if Group 3 can be opened at a later date.
+Currently all subcategories in Eligibility Groups 1, 2 and 3 are open for enrollment and will remain open until further notice.
 Once capacity of enrollment and allocated funding is reached, the program may close enrollment.

 How many adults can enroll?